 - 1. Derecognizes the assets (including goodwill) and liabilities of the subsidiary; - 2.
 Derecognizes the carrying amount of any non-controlling interest; - 3.
 Recognizes the fair value of consideration received; - 4.
 Recognizes the fair value of any investment retained; - 5.
-Reclassifies the parent's share of components previously recognized in other comprehensive income to profit or loss or the current period or directly to retained earnings in accordance with other IFRSs; - 6.
-The difference arising from the recognition is the profit or loss for the current period.
+Recognizes any surplus or deficit in profit or loss; - 6. reclassifies the parent's share of components previously recognized in other comprehensive income to profit or loss.